tpaschalis/tpaschalis.github.io/_posts/2020-05-23-goroutines-size.markdown

 So more or less, that's all!

-There's the Goroutine scheduler which is the way that Go code is scheduled to run in the host system.
-Then there are the Goroutines themselves, is the way that Go code is actually executed, and there's each goroutine's stack which grows and shrinks to acommodate the code execution.
+There's the Goroutine scheduler which is how Go code is scheduled to run on the host.
+Then there are the Goroutines themselves, is the way that Go code is actually executed, and there's each goroutine's stack which grows and shrinks to accommodate the code execution.

+I recommend skimming over [src/runtime/HACKING.md](https://github.com/golang/go/blob/release-branch.go1.14/src/runtime/HACKING.md) where many of the concepts and conventions of the code in the Golang runtime are explained in more detail.

 I hope you learned something new, and have some waypoints in order to poke into the code of the Go language itself.